vinissouza/King-County-Houses-Insights/README.md

 - Costs for renovations are not considered when calculating the profit form the sale of houses.

 ## Solution Strategy
+Hypothesis 01: Houses with a water view are 30% more expensive, in average.

+True/False:

+Hypothesis 02: Houses with a construction date less than 1955 are 50% cheaper, in average.

+True/False:

+Hypothesis 03: Houses without a basement have a lot size 50% larger than those with a basement.

+True/False:

+Hypothesis 04: The YoY (Year over Year) house price growth is 10%.

+True/False:

+Hypothesis 05: Houses with 3 bathrooms have a MoM (Month over Month) growth of 15%.

+True/False:

 ## Main Data Insights